English

 We teach Phonics and Reading through our daily Read Write Inc lessons.
 Children are grouped based on their reading stage not age, ensuring that their learning is targeted at the gaps in their knowledge, which have been identified by regular assessments.
 Children who are behind age-related expectations are given specific 1:1 tuition by trained TAs to ensure rigour, fidelity and progression in the phonetic skills of decoding and fluency.
 Our staff have received training from specialist RWI trainers along with support from the English Hub.

-Teachers aim to have a daily teacher story session to introduce children to a range of texts, which give all children the opportunity to access a broader range of literature and vocabulary.
+Across the school we aim to promote a love of reading, and teachers aim to have a daily teacher story session to introduce children to a range of texts, which give all children the opportunity to access a broader range of literature and vocabulary.
+We are working with the English Hub to develop our reading culture acorss the school.

 We promote parents and carer involvement through communication, workshops, support resources to practise reading at home and special events.